2008 Australia rugby union tour: Bledisloe Cup match

 A first match was played in Hong Kong against New Zealand.
 It was the fourth match between the two teams.
 Winning the match, the All Blacks tied the series (2–2) and retained the Bledisloe Cup.

 In Italy

-Against Italy, the Wallabies suffer the strong play of Italian forwards and the strong defence of "azzurri", winning the match also in the last 20 minutes, thanks a try from Quade Cooper.
+Against Italy, the Wallabies suffered the strong play of Italian forwards and the strong defence of "azzurri", winning the match also in the last 20 minutes, thanks to a try from Quade Cooper.

 Against England

 England offered a strong opposition in the first half, especially between the 35th and 39th minutes, and scored a try with Nick Easter and a penalty with Danny Cipriani, but the Aussies were always ahead thanks to the kicks of Giteau and Martlock, until a try of Adam Ashley-Cooper closed the match.

 Against France

-As in the two previous matches, Wallabies obtain victory thanks a better second half.
-The try of Peter Hynes and a kick after France reached the 13–13 in the beginning of second Half.
+As in the two previous matches, Wallabies obtained victory thanks to a better second half.
+The try of Peter Hynes and a kick after France reached the 13–13 in the beginning of the second Half.
 On French Sie, Skrela missed five kicks.